 ASTA Mentor Program History

-ASTA has developed a national mentoring program based on the expressed need of ASTA members, many of whom are the only string/orchestra teacher in their building.
-The program launched in Spring 2016 with the pre-conference session “Preparing To Be An ASTA Mentor.”
+ASTA's national mentoring program grew from the expressed needs of ASTA members, many of whom are the only string/orchestra teacher in their building.
+The program launched with a pre-conference session in Spring 2016—“Preparing To Be An ASTA Mentor.”
 During this session, experienced string teachers from across the country learned about the teacher development continuum, mentoring styles, communication strategies, and string/orchestra specific teaching challenges through discussion, video observation, and hands-on activities.
 Pre-conference facilitators were Dr. Margaret Berg, Dr. Colleen Conway, and Mr. Bob Phillips.

 December 18, 2022 - The 76th Midwest Clinic

 Supercharge Your String Teaching: Strings for the Non-String Specialist

 John Clinton, David F. Eccles, Rebecca MacLeod, and David Pope

 From the basics of teaching strings to refining your pedagogical string knowledge, this 4-hour immersive session will provide non-string specialists with the information, tools, and resources needed to teach any string player.
 This informational and practical session will focus on the foundational principles of string playing and teaching.
 Instrument position, tone production, articulation, bowings, and fingerings will be presented.
 Participants will select a primary string instrument to learn during this hands-on workshop.
 The Midwest Clinic and American String Teachers Association have come together to sponsor this exciting opportunity.